niem94/niem94/_posts/2024-07-31-macos-as-a-developer-machine.md

 - [Homebrew](https://brew.sh)
 - [MacPorts](https://www.macports.org)

-For no particular reason, I went with Homebrew, and I have been using it extensively, for a few years now.
+Due to Homebrew seemingly having the most popularity and the largest community, I went with Homebrew, and I have been using it extensively, for a few years now.
 In my experience, Homebrew has been reliable and easy to use, and I have yet to encounter that it is missing a feature that I need, or that it is not working as expected.

 ### Installing and Using Homebrew